Person-0/KS_JS_API/example/README.md

 ```
 <br>

-**If you have an example you would like to share, I would appreciate it if create a pull request for it!
+**If you have an example you would like to share, I would appreciate it if you create a pull request for it!
 You can also directly message me on discord.**